 - (a) other taxes, such as the property transfer tax; - (b) property situated outside Canada; or - (c) "used" residential housing, provided it has not been "substantially renovated" and the seller has not claimed any GST input tax credits with respect to the property.
-However, GST and in some cases Provincial Sales Tax is still payable on legal services, certain disbursements, and real estate commissions.

-2. Representations and Warranties
+However, GST and in some cases PST is still payable on legal services, certain disbursements, and real estate commissions. - 2.
+Representations and Warranties

-Before signing a purchase contract, a buyer should determine whether GST will be payable and whether the negotiated price includes GST.
-Any representations or warranties given by the seller about whether GST will be payable and who will pay in the event of improper calculation should be included in the purchase contract.
+Before signing a purchase contract, a buyer should determine, ideally by representation from the seller, whether GST will be payable and whether the negotiated price includes GST.